DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * 3 towels: 1 body towel and 2 hand towels
 * [Bath Mat](https://www.target.com/p/ultra-soft-bath-grape-lavender-21-x30-threshold-153/-/A-50316233?ref=&ref=OpsEmail_Order_280&j=7173&sfmc_sub=220351560&l=20_HTML&u=1856896&mid=7284873&jb=1240935) - Unfortunately quite a bit lighter in color than I thought, but it's better than the towel I had been using.
 * [Elephant Toothbrush Holder](http://amzn.to/2Gfp018) - This little guy is adorable and perfectly solves the fatal flaw of all toothbrush holders, which is that they retain water in the bottom and get gross.
-* Toothpaste, Floss, and the [Quip Toothbrush,](https://www.getquip.com/)  - The Quip toothbrush has seriously improved my oral health, and the toothpaste and floss are whatever I have lying around.
+* Toothpaste, Floss, and two of the [Quip Toothbrush,](https://www.getquip.com/)  - The Quip toothbrush has seriously improved my oral health, and the toothpaste and floss are whatever I have lying around.
 * [Nubian coconut and papaya deodorant](https://www.amazon.com/gp/product/B01LCTVPP6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) - My favorite by far, without aluminum, which [might be bad for you, but we're unsure](https://www.cancer.gov/about-cancer/causes-prevention/risk/myths/antiperspirants-fact-sheet)
 * Kotex [Tampons,](http://amzn.to/2CSIHt6) and [Pads,](http://amzn.to/2DjxAKx) - I keep them in a monogrammed little bag that brings me joy, which makes them pass the KondoMari test, but I try to use as few as I can by sleeping in [Thinx undies](https://www.shethinx.com/products/thinx-boyshort?variant=32896012231)
 * [Toilet Paper](http://amzn.to/2qUxd6N) - The nice kind, because your butt is worth it.